microsoft/Microsoft-365-Defender-Hunting-Queries/Credential Access/identify-accounts-logged-on-to-endpoints-affected-by-cobalt-strike.md

 ## Query

 ```
-// Check for specific alerts in the MDATP-only table DeviceAlertEvents, and in the MTP-only tables AlertInfo and AlertEvidence
+// Check for specific alerts
-union isfuzzy=true DeviceAlertEvents, AlertInfo, AlertEvidence
+AlertInfo
 // This checks over the previous 7 days -- alter Timestamp value for other periods
 | where Timestamp > ago(7d)
 // Attempts to clear security event logs.